-The Center for the Book in the Library of Congress was established by public law in 1977 to promote books, reading, literacy and libraries, as well as the scholarly study of books.
-Since its founding, the Center has established affiliate centers in the 50 states, the District of Columbia and the U.S. Virgin Islands.
-The Center's mission is carried out internationally through its overseas affiliates.
-More than 80 organizations are Center for the Book reading promotion partners both in the United States and abroad.
+The Center for the Book was established by public law in 1977 and incorporates several private-public partnerships designed to implement programs, awards and prizes in order to nurture and expand a culture of literacy and reading.
+Since its founding, the Library of Congress Center for the Book has established affiliate centers in the 50 states, the District of Columbia and the U.S. Virgin Islands.
+The Center's mission is also carried out internationally through its overseas affiliates.
+Additionally, more than 80 organizations have been designated Center for the Book reading promotion partners both in the United States and abroad.